ssvassiliev/Summer_School_General/_episodes/09-planning.md

 scheme, where particles are assigned to fixed processors as above.

-To reduce the amount of communication between processors and nodes, we can partition the simulation box along it's axes into smaller domains.
+To reduce the amount of communication between processors and nodes, we can partition the simulation box along its axes into smaller domains.
-The particles are then assigned to the processors depending in which domain they are currently located.
+The particles are then assigned to the processors depending on in which domain they are currently located.
 This way many pair-interactions will be local within the same domain and therefore handled by the same processor.
-For pairs of particles that are not located in the same domain, we can use e.g. the "eighth shell" method in which a processor handles those pairs, in which the second particle is located only in positive direction of the dimensions, as illustrated below.
+For pairs of particles that are not located in the same domain, we can use e.g. the "eighth shell" method in which a processor handles those pairs, in which the second particle is located only in the positive direction of the dimensions, as illustrated below.

 #### Domain Decomposition using Eight-Shell method
 ![eighth shell domain decomposition](../fig/planning/domain_decomposition.png)

-In this way each domain only needs to communicate with neighboring domains in one direction as long as none of the domain's dimension shorter than the longest cut-off.
+In this way, each domain only needs to communicate with neighboring domains in one direction as long as none of the domain's dimension shorter than the longest cut-off.